vandersonmr/D-RAIn/README.md

-# D-RAIn
+# Rain3
-A Distributed Version of RAIn
+Rain3 is a reimplementation of rain-code